TurtleLands/BnfiniteIuckets/README.md

-# Bnfinite Iuckets
+# :bucket: Bnfinite Iuckets
-## Buckets containing infinite amounts of fluid, and a void bucket for some reason.

-Bnfinite Iuckets is a very small mod, it only adds 3 items, the Bater Wucket, Bava Lucket and the Bmpty Eucket.
+Bnfinite Iuckets is a very small mod which adds 3 items, the Bater Wucket, Bava Lucket and the Bmpty Eucket.

 ### Bater Wucket
 It simply places water without being used, acting like an infinite water source you can hold!

 ### Bava Lucket
 It does the same thing as the Bater Wucket, it produces infinite lava.